-As the leader of your business, you’re also its lead systems engineer.
+As the leader of your business, you’re also its lead systems designer.
 The kind of systems you gravitate toward will reflect your strengths and weaknesses as the entrepreneur and driving force in your business.

 Are you focusing on the right things?

 Too many business owners focus on revenue and not systems development.
 We call this The Growth Paradox.
 A well-designed business will be built from the ground up with a focus on control and attention to detail, not quick wins.
 Cash is the rocket fuel in your business—but it’s not the destination.
 If you’re focused on revenues, you may be neglecting the important work of getting your house in order.
 Building a successful business requires control first, not a focus on revenue.
-That’s why the core foundational pieces are in Stages One and Two.

 Does developing systems sit inside a business development framework which includes Innovation, Quantification, and Orchestration?

 Working on your business not in your business means addressing frustrations at their root cause, not at the symptom level.
 The solution is to recognize that building systems and business development are not separate activities, rather they're one and the same and it’s an essential way of carving out strategic time for yourself.
-Having a business development process means the entire company is continually involved in building systems.
+Having a process for developing your business systems means the entire company is continually involved in building systems.
 Employees go to work on the business as well as in it.
 In other words, they think systemically, helping them build and document systems that work.
 The culture of the company is likely to have a high-level of internal communication with an emphasis on employee training and personal development.